Forensic psychiatry: South Africa

 In South Africa, patients are referred for observation for a period of 30 days by the courts if questions exist as to CST and MSO.
 Serious crimes require a panel, which may include two or more psychiatrists.
 Should the courts find the defendant not criminally responsible, the defendant may become a state patient and be admitted in a forensic psychiatric hospital.

 They are referred to receive treatment for an indefinite period, but most were back in the community after three years.

+Educational requirements

+A psychiatrist is a medical doctor who has completed undergraduate school, medical school, and residency training.
+Forensic psychiatrists typically have additional training that is relevant to the job they hold (such as a focus in child/adolescent, geriatric, or addiction).
+Many forensic psychiatrists will complete a more specific training after their residency in a related area.
+This training typically lasts another one or two years.
+Because they have earned a doctorate in medicine (MD), they are able to both diagnose and treat disorders related to their mental state.
+They are also able to prescribe medication.

 Training standards

 Some practitioners of forensic psychiatry have taken extra training in that specific area.
 In the United States, one-year fellowships are offered in this field to psychiatrists who have completed their general psychiatry training.
 Such psychiatrists may then be eligible to sit for a board certification examination in forensic psychiatry.
-In Britain, one is required to complete a three-year subspeciality training in forensic psychiatry, after completing one's general psychiatry training, before receiving a Certificate of Completion of Training as a forensic psychiatrist.
+In Britain, one is required to complete a three-year subspecialty training in forensic psychiatry, after completing one's general psychiatry training, before receiving a Certificate of Completion of Training as a forensic psychiatrist.
 In some countries, general psychiatrists can practice forensic psychiatry, as well.
 However, other countries, such as Japan, require a specific certification from the government to do this type of work.